AdobeDocs/marketo.en/help/marketo/product-docs/reporting/basic-reporting/report-types/company-web-activity-report.md

    >[!TIP]
    >
-   >To find the companies who visit your site the most, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on the _Page Views_ column and choose **Sort Descending**.
+   >To find the companies who visit your site the most, [sort your report](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/sort-report-on-columns.md) on the _[!UICONTROL Page Views]_ column and choose **[!UICONTROL Sort Descending]**.

    [Columns that you can select](/help/marketo/product-docs/reporting/basic-reporting/editing-reports/select-report-columns.md) for a Company Web Activity report include: